ericniebler/stl2/ext/proxy/Dxxxx.md

 ## Problems with the Cross-type Concepts

-The purpose of the `Common` concept in the Palo Alto report is to make cross-type concepts semantically meaningful.
-The values of different types, `T` and `U`, can be projected into a shared domain where the operation(s) in question can be performed with identical semantics.
+The purpose of the `Common` concept in the Palo Alto report is to make cross-type concepts semantically meaningful; it requires that the values of different types, `T` and `U`, can be projected into a shared domain where the operation(s) in question can be performed with identical semantics.
 Concepts like `EqualityComparable`, `TotallyOrdered`, and `Relation` use `Common` to enforce the semantic coherence that is needed for equational reasoning, even when argument types differ.

 However, the syntactic requirements of `Common` cause these concepts to be overconstrained.
 The "common" type cannot be any random type with no relation to the other two; rather, objects of the original two types must be explicitly convertible to the common type.
-The somewhat non-intuitive result of this is that `EqualityComparable<T,T>` can be false even when `EqualityComparable<T>` is true, due to the extra `Common<T,T>` constraint on the former and the fact that `Common<T,T>` is false for non-movable types: there is no such permissible explicit "conversion" from `T` to `T` when `T` is non-movable.
+The somewhat non-intuitive result of this is that `EqualityComparable<T,T>` can be false even when `EqualityComparable<T>` is true.
+The former has an extra `Common<T,T>` constraint, which is false for non-movable types: there is no such permissible explicit "conversion" from `T` to `T` when `T` is non-movable.

 Although not strictly a problem with proxy iterators, the issues with the foundational concepts effect all the parts of the standard library built upon them and so must be addressed.
 The design described below offers a simple solution to an otherwise thorny problem.